RuneDocs/docs/content/queue/queue.md

 # Questions

+* Are delays handled before or as part of the queue?
 * If all actions clear queues, what about poison?
+* What queue priorities cancel what? - Cancels all priority queues below it, except poisons? see above
 * Are interfaces part of the queue?
-* What queue priorities cancel what? - Cancels all priority queues below it, except poisons?

 * How do actions which a player can't click out of work?
 (Obstacles, Ectofunctus) - Just queue 3 actions with the correct delays, unfreezing the player after
 * How do animations play into this?
 (Teleporting, Emotes) - Not all emotes suspend hits, most suspend movement?